aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

     println("Done")
 }
 ```
-But wait a minute, the initial goal of having `delay(2000L)` was to wait for the coroutine to finish !
+But wait a minute, the initial goal of having `delay(2000L)` was to wait for the coroutine to finish!
 Let’s explicitly wait for it then:
 ```kotlin
 fun main() = runBlocking {
     println("Start")